Our Learning Council were formed early in 2016. This new pupil voice group are all about promoting learning in school.

 We have also constructed a ‘REACH’ rocket!
 When a child shows one of our 5 key learning skills, they can go inside the rocket, take a photo of their work and record a message on the learning pad to share with the rest of the school in assembly.

-Our most recent project has been helping to design a ‘REACH’ passport in which the children collect stickers each time they show one of the 5 learning skills.
+Everyone has a ‘REACH’ passport in which the children collect stickers each time they show one of the 5 learning skills.
 When the passport is completed and the child is consistently showing the ‘REACH’ skills in all lessons, they receive a special ‘REACH’ wristband which they can wear at school.

 St John the Baptist C of E Primary School Learning Council